Address in the Stars: Content

-The song’s narrator is put in the position of dealing with the death of a loved one and having so much that she still wants to say to the one she has lost.
+The song's narrator is put in the position of dealing with the death of a loved one and having so much that she still wants to say to the one she has lost.
 With that in mind she wishes that she could find a way to say these things and formulates letters containing her feelings, however the song comes to its dramatic climax when she reveals that no matter how hard she tries and wishes there is no address to send a letter or a last thought to in the stars.

 Reception

 Matt Bjorke, of Roughstock.com, said the song "seems tailor-made for not only radio but for an amazing music video.
 Caitlin's vocals soar on this song, and it's hard to see how fans of Trisha Yearwood and Carrie Underwood won't like this song as well for Caitlin Lynn has a magnificent voice.
 Will provides harmony vocals on this track but does have a great voice of his own."
-Frequency Magazine gave the song 4 and a half stars.
+Frequency Magazine gave the song 4 1/2 stars.
 "Their voices blend together beautifully.
 Caitlin sings lead and her voice is a perfect fit for the melancholy mood.
 The music fits perfectly and does a really nice job of changing the pace and volume to fit with the mood of the song."
 MusicRow writer Robert K. Oermann also gave a positive review, saying, "Both of these kids sing their faces off.
 Caitlin’s goose-bump raising vocal takes the lead while Will wails soulful harmony on the string-drenched choruses."

 Music video

-The music video for the song first premiered on July 15, 2009 on the website for the Grand Ole Opry, and then on CMT a day later.
+The music video for the song first premiered on July 15, 2009, on the website for the Grand Ole Opry, and then on CMT a day later.
 The video shows Caitlin sitting in a room as she sings the song, while Will is shown playing the guitar in a thicket of dead trees with lanterns hanging on them.
 It is done entirely in black and white, with a few short lapses into color where the lanterns glow orange.
 An alternate version of the video, with minor differences, was released on July 30, 2009.
 The second video features scenes of Caitlin standing in the dead forest tossing letters into the night sky.
 Both were directed by Steven L. Weaver.